Andrew J. McKenna Family Professor of Psychology

 Ph.D., University of Minnesota

 Dr. Watson is a personality psychologist with particular expertise in personality assessment.
-His work investigates the structure and measurement of personality, mood and psychopathology, as well as examining how personality traits relate to clinical disorders.
+His work investigates the structure and measurement of personality, emotion and psychopathology, as well as examining how personality traits relate to clinical disorders.
 He works in a variety of substantive areas within psychopathology, including the emotional disorders (e.g., major depression, social anxiety disorder, the bipolar disorders, posttraumatic stress disorder, and obsessive-compulsive disorder), the personality disorders, schizotypy, and the sleep and dissociative disorders.
 The long-term goal of this work is to develop comprehensive taxonomic models that integrate normal-range and pathological processes into a single overarching scheme.
 Other areas of personality research examine temporal stability versus change across the life span, the role of similarity in interpersonal attraction, and accuracy versus bias in person perception.
-He has published more than 100 articles in the top journals in psychology, including the Journal of Personality and Social Psychology, the Journal of Abnormal Psychology, Psychological Bulletin, Psychological Assessment, the Journal of Personality, and Assessment.
+He has published more than 175 articles in the top journals in psychology, including the Journal of Abnormal Psychology, the Journal of Personality and Social Psychology, Psychological Bulletin, Psychological Assessment, the Journal of Personality, and Assessment.
 He served as an Advisor to the DSM-IV Anxiety Disorders Workgroup and to the DSM-5 Personality and Personality Disorders Workgroup.
-He also served as the Editor-in-Chief of the Journal of Abnormal Psychology.
+He also served as the Editor-in-Chief of the Journal of Abnormal Psychology from 2006 through 2011.